 In order to determine the value of Marriott points, I collected real-world cash prices and point prices.
-As I’ve done previously, I examined a number of major hotel markets in the U.S. In this round, in order to include more leisure destinations, I added Hawaii, Orlando, and Las Vegas and removed Houston.
-The current list of hotel markets I looked at is: Chicago, Denver, Los Angeles, Hawaii, Las Vegas, Miami, New York City, Orlando, and Seattle.
+As I’ve done previously, I examined a number of major hotel markets in the U.S.: Chicago, Denver, Los Angeles, Hawaii, Las Vegas, Miami, New York City, Orlando, and Seattle.
 Within each market, I identified the first three search results with a guest rating of 4.1 or better, and I recorded both cash and award prices for three dates each: a weekday, a weekend, and a holiday weekend.

 - Why U.S. only?
 U.S. consumers are known to spend most of their points and miles on domestic travel.
 Since the majority of this blog’s audience resides in the U.S. we opted for a U.S. centric view of point values.